 Another crucial difference is in the paddle.
 A kayaking paddle has two blades, one at each end, whereas a canoe’s paddle is shorter, only has a blade at one end, and two are needed to paddle the boat.
 The two paddle types also call for different methods of paddling.

 What to expect on a kayaking trip

-An overnight kayaking trip, whether you’re out for one night or seven, will usually start with you rising early in the morning to get out on the water and paddling for a good few hours each day.
-Some more casual trips will give you plenty of time to relax as well, whereas others will see you spend the majority of the time on the water.
+An overnight kayaking trip will usually start early in the morning to get out on the water.
+Whether you’re out for one night or seven, expect to be paddling for a good few hours each day.
+Some more casual trips will give you plenty of time to relax as well.
+Others will see you spend the majority of the time on the water.

 As we mentioned before, it’s important that you’ve got a handle of the basics so you can make steady progress, but also so you’ve got a taste for what muscles you’ll need, how will kayaking for a full day affect those muscles and leave you feeling the next day?
 Kayaking uses some pretty unique muscles, and the best way to build them up, is by… well, kayaking.

 Each kayaking trip will be different.
-Some will see you kayaking for the majority of the day down rough terrain, while others will see you paddle for a few hours through memorable, peaceful scenery, before stopping for lunch and enjoying the rest of the day on land.
+Some will see you kayaking for the majority of the day down rough terrain.
+Others will see you paddle for a few hours through peaceful scenery, before stopping for lunch and enjoying the rest of the day on land.

 Maybe you’ll eat in a restaurant tonight, but better yet, maybe you’ll cook your own lunch and dinner on the side of the river, sleep in a tent and wake up in nature.
 Really, it’s up to you.